Radiation cannot be perceived by human senses. There are two basic types of instruments used for its detection:

 The detector in a particle counting instruments can either be a gas, a solid or liquid.
 When ionizing particles pass through the detector energy dissipation through a burst of ionization occurs.
 This burst of ionization is converted into an electrical pulse that actuates a readout device, such as a scaler or a ratemeter, to register a count.

-6.2.1 Gas Filled Detectors
+6.2.1 Gas-Filled Detectors

 There are various types of particle counting instruments filled with gas:

-- Geiger-Müller counters (secondary ions are produced in large numbers and the number of ions is no longer proportional with radiation energy)
+- Geiger-Müller counters (secondary ions are produced in large numbers and the number of ions is no longer proportional with the radiation energy)

 The main difference between these 3 types of counters simply depends on the voltage used for charging the condenser.